MMLabCodes/polymersimulator/docs/installation.rst

 .. code-block:: bash

-   conda create --name AmberTools23 conda activate AmberTools23
+   conda create --name polymer_simulator conda activate polymer_simulator

 .. tip::
-   The environment name does not have to be ``AmberTools23``.
+   The environment name does not have to be named ``polymer_simulator``.
 Choose any name that makes sense to you.

 Next, install all required dependencies using the provided ``environment.yml`` file: